AAA Life Insurance Review 2026: Rates, Pros & Cons

 PAYMENT OPTIONS

-Once AAA approves your claim, you choose how to receive payment: lump sum, installments or an interest-earning account.
-An electronic bank transfer provides faster payment than waiting for a check by mail.
+Once AAA approves your claim, you get paid as a lump sum, in installments or into an interest-earning account.
+Electronic bank transfer is faster than a mailed check.

 AAA Life Insurance: FAQ